 I’ve already done all the research because I’m a total Instagram nerd who LOVES geeking out on hashtags, engagement, and social media analytics.

 It’s probably how I’ve grown my Instagram following to 40,000+ followers despite Instagram’s many algorithm changes.
 We can’t stop Instagram from changing, but we CAN change our strategy to better connect with our ideal clients and buyers.

-Let’s start by breaking down how the Instagram algorithm has changed in 2018 and my best recommendations for evolving your social media strategy along with it.
+Let’s start by breaking down how the Instagram algorithm has changed and my best recommendations for evolving your social media strategy along with it.

 Consistency is key